z3lx/waifu2x-tensorrt/README.md

 # waifu2x-tensorrt
 waifu2x-tensorrt is a TensorRT implementation of the waifu2x super-resolution model.
 This project aims to improve the inference speed for faster image upscaling on NVIDIA GPUs.
+Supports images and videos alike.

 **Note**: This project is currently under active development by a high school student (that's me!).
 As a result, some features may be missing, and bugs can be expected.
 Contributions and feedback are welcome though!